ScholCommLab/altmetric-news-quality/README.md

 `scripts/collect_feeds_and_sync.py`

-The following script will run as a cron job on our scholcommlab server during the collection date range.
-New articles will be collected once per day. [`feedparser`](https://pythonhosted.org/feedparser/) is used to access the actual RSS feeds as the library helps to parse various RSS versions.
+The following script was run as a cron job on our scholcommlab server during the collection date range. [`feedparser`](https://pythonhosted.org/feedparser/) is used to access the actual RSS feeds as the library helps to parse various RSS versions.

-For each of the six news sources:

-1. Download current snapshot of the feed
-2. Load saved articles
-3. Determine new ones by ID and publication date
-4. Write log entry with number of new articles and eventual error messages
-5. Append new articles to dataframe and save in `jsonl`

 #### Twitter Feeds